meteor/meteor/docs/source/packages/accounts-2fa.md

 {% apibox "Accounts.has2faEnabled" "module":"accounts-base" %}

+As said at the beginning of this guide, this package is currently working with two other packages: `accounts-password` and `accounts-passwordless`.
+Below there is an explanation on how to use this package with them.

+<h4 id="working-with-accounts-password">Working with accounts-password</h4>

-With this function, you can check whether or not the user has 2FA enabled, and based on this information, you can directly call `Meteor.loginWithPassword` if the 2FA is not enabled, or redirect the user to a place where they can provide a code, in case they do have 2FA enabled.
+With the function `Accounts.has2faEnabled`, you can check whether or not the user has 2FA enabled, and based on this information, you can directly call `Meteor.loginWithPassword` if the 2FA is not enabled, or redirect the user to a place where they can provide a code, in case they do have 2FA enabled.

 A way of using it would be: